 Impact on Catheter Ablation Procedures

-Our practice supports recommendations of the Heart Rhythm Council of the Cardiac Society of Australia and New Zealand.
-Currently, there are nation-wide restrictions in place on some elective procedures, due to the COVID-19 situation.
-Government and Council guidelines are being updated from time to time.
+Our practice supports recommendations of the Heart Rhythm Council of the Cardiac Society of Australia and New Zealand, as well as state and national guidelines in this regard.
+Government and Council guidelines are updated from time to time.
 This goal is to reduce the risk of viral transmission and to preserve hospital resources in readiness for a potential surge in COVID-19 related admissions.

 If your condition requires urgent treatment, there is no restriction on your treatment which will not be subject to delay.
-Furthermore, if your condition is deteriorating, you should seek medical attention immediately to determine what additional treatment you require, and if an urgent procedure is needed.
+When restrictions are in place, there may be a necessary delay in your elective procedure.
+If your condition is deteriorating, you should seek medical attention immediately to determine what additional treatment you require, and if an urgent procedure is needed.
 Please do not hesitate contact us on 8560 0535 in this regard, or 000 if it is an emergency.